GoogleChrome/web.dev/src/site/content/en/blog/using-conversion-measurement/index.md

 - If you're planning to use the API directly on your own [origin(s)](/same-site-same-origin/#origin), register your origin(s) for a regular origin trial.
-- If you're planning on using the API as a third-party, for example if you want to use the API in a script you wrote that's executed on origins you don't own, you may be eligible to register your origin for a [third-party origin trial](/third-party-origin-trials).
+- If you're planning on using the API as a third-party—for example if you need to use the API in a script you wrote that is executed on origins you don't own—you may be eligible to register your origin for a [third-party origin trial](/third-party-origin-trials).
 This is convenient if you need to test at scale across different sites.